 Shea Oakley has been a commercial aviation enthusiast for as long as he can remember.
 He first joined the World Airline Historical Society (WAHS) in 1983 at age 15 and in 1987 was co-founder of the Tri-State Airline Historical Society.
 The following year Shea began the first airline collectibles show held in the New York area, “Airliners Northeast,” at Newark Airport.
 He has written many feature articles on U.S. airline history for several print and electronic publications and is currently Managing Editor of the quarterly journal of the WAHS.
-Shea joined the staff of the Aviation Hall of Fame and Museum of NJ in 2001 and was its Executive Director from 2006-2018.
+Shea joined the staff of the Aviation Hall of Fame and Museum of NJ in 2001 and was its Executive Director from 2006 to 2018.
 His latest project is The Commercial Aviation History Consultancy, an enterprise devoted to fact-checking and research for commercial aviation projects in every form of media.

 1 If you had the chance to fly on any aircraft, current or retired, what would it be and why?

-I am tempted to say the first airliner I know I ever flew aboard, a BOAC (now British Airways) Vickers Super VC-10.
+I am tempted to say the first airliner I know I ever flew aboard, was a BOAC (now British Airways) Vickers Super VC-10.
 However, being an infant at the time, I have no memory of that flight from JFK to Bermuda in 1968.
-What I do remember were many childhood flights from all three major New York area airports to Sarasota, Florida on Eastern and National Airlines Boeing 727’s during the following decade.
+What I do remember were many childhood flights from all three major New York-area airports to Sarasota, Florida on Eastern and National Airlines Boeing 727’s during the following decade.
 I would love to ride one of those long-gone tri-jets, belonging to either carrier, just one more time.
 The reason is a simple one, a chance to relive many happy childhood flying memories.

 2 Are there any livery trends that you loved, and/or disliked?